Azure/batch-shipyard/docs/03-batch-shipyard-usage.md

 task completes (i.e., application command `docker exec`), subsequent tasks on the same compute nodes may fail on the coordination command due to resources in use.
-This will clean up any multi-instance tasks detected within jobs specified in the jobs configuration file.
+This will clean up any multi-instance tasks detected within jobs specified in the job's configuration file.
-* `termjobs`: terminate jobs as specified in the jobs configuration file.
+* `termjobs`: terminate jobs as specified in the job's configuration file.
-* `deljobs`: delete jobs as specified in the jobs configuration file.
+* `deljobs`: delete jobs as specified in the job's configuration file.
 * `delcleanmijobs`: delete jobs used to clean up multi-instance jobs.
 * `delalljobs`: delete all jobs under the Batch Account.
 * `delpool`: delete pool as specified in the pool configuration file.